Finished uni? How to manage your money as a graduate

 Found a job?
 Remember, once you start earning over a set amount you’ll begin to repay your student loans.
 Find out when your student loan repayments start here.

 It’s important to keep on top of your budget when you’re earning.
-If you think you might need more help to do this, you could consider the thinkmoney Personal Account.
+If you think you might need more help to do this, you could consider the thinkmoney Current Account.